October 30, 2017

 We brushed Oxy Cleanze on and left it to work.
 Temperature was 15 ℃

-Notice the difference in the photo below after only 3 hours (it would have been much quicker in warmer conditions).
+Notice the difference in the photo below after only 3 hours (results would have been much faster in warmer conditions).

 You can see that, although dramatically improved, there are still some faint marks, which will likely become less pronounced over time.
-You can see the shadow left behind as a result of the treatment, which is a side effect on some renders.
+You can see the shadow left behind as a result of the treatment, which is noticeable on some renders.
 A repeat application of our rust remover gel could be beneficial.

 In the photo below you can see the stains caused by rust from a hanging basket bracket.

-We treated the rust with Oxy Cleanze rust remover gel and and successfully removed the staining.
+We treated the rust with Oxy Cleanze rust stain remover gel and and successfully removed the staining.

-However, notice the shadow left behind, which is the side effect of over-using Oxy Cleanze on this type of render.
-This photo shows the importance of applying rust remover gel only to the areas that need treating.
+However, notice the shadow left behind, which is a possible side effect of over-using Oxy Cleanze on this type of render.
+This photo illustrates the importance of applying rust remover gel only to the areas that need treating.